-Since 2007, Netflix has offered thousands of movies to stream on your PC, smartphone, tablet or big-screen TV for one monthly fee.
-It shows the films of many of the major Hollywood film studios, along with many more from small independent studios.
-In the last few years, Netflix has aggressively added original, exclusive films, made by major directors and actors, for its tens of millions of subscribers.
+Since 2007, Netflix has offered thousands of movies to stream for a monthly fee.
+It shows films from major Hollywood studios, as well as smaller independent studios.
+In the last few years, Netflix has aggressively added original, exclusive films made by major directors and actors for its tens of millions of subscribers.

-Netflix’s film library is shifting constantly, but there are lots of great films to watch right now.
-There’s true movie classics, modern hits and, even a few great original Netflix movies to choose from (one of which was just nominated this year for Best Picture at the Academy Awards).
-Here are the 10 best movies on Netflix, in no particular order.
+Netflix’s library is shifting constantly, but there are lots of great films available to watch right now.
+These include true movie classics, modern hits, and even a few great original Netflix movies (including award-nominated films).
+Here are the best ones.

 After gathering a cult following for their work on the BBC comedy show Monty Python’s Flying Circus and a movie based on it, this group of sketch comedians blew audiences away with their first original film.
 1975’s Monty Python and the Holy Grail remains one of funniest movies ever made.
 If you have never watched it, prepare to start quoting a ton of its lines.
 This may be the best movie ever made about the myth of King Arthur as well, and that’s saying something.

 You can also catch up on the group’s earlier work on Netflix, which is streaming the entire run of the Monty Python’s Flying Circus TV series.
 Also make sure to watch another great film, Monty Python’s Life of Brian.